Mountain Pacific Sports Federation: Aquatics

 Two aquatics disciplines are sponsored under the aquatics section, with swimming & diving sponsored for both men and women since 2010–11 and the women-only discipline of artistic swimming added in 2021–22.
 A third discipline, open water swimming, was added for both men and women in 2023–24, but is not sponsored as a conference sport, instead being a de facto national championship meet open to all NCAA members.
 The MPSF was the first NCAA conference to sponsor open water swimming.

 In June 2023, the Big West announced the addition of men's and women's swimming and diving as a sponsored sport beginning in the 2024–25 school year.
 As a result, six Big West members moved their aquatics programs to their primary conference, including three members (Bakersfield, Cal Poly, and UC Santa Barbara) who were only MPSF members in aquatics and thus effectively left the MPSF.

-The MPSF will lose one member (San Diego to the Big West) and add seven members in swimming & diving in 2025–26.
-Of the new members, six are joining for the women's sport only and the other with both men's and women's teams.
+The MPSF lost one member (San Diego to the Big West) and added seven members in swimming & diving in 2025–26.
+Of the new members, six joined for the women's sport only and the other with both men's and women's teams.
 One of these schools had previously housed the women's sport in the MPSF.
+In 2026–27, six schools joined or rejoined for men's and/or women's swimming & diving, following the Big West dropping both sports.
+One of the returning schools was the aforementioned San Diego (women only).